The rate of change since the mid-20th century is unprecedented over millennia.

-The Earth's climate has changed throughout history.
-Just in the last 650,000 years there have been seven cycles of glacial advance and retreat, with the abrupt end of the last ice age about 7,000 years ago marking the beginning of the modern climate era — and of human civilization.
+Earth's climate has changed throughout history.
+Just in the last 800,000 years, there have been eight cycles of ice ages and warmer periods, with the end of the last ice age about 11,700 years ago marking the beginning of the modern climate era — and of human civilization.
 Most of these climate changes are attributed to very small variations in Earth’s orbit that change the amount of solar energy our planet receives.

 "Scientific evidence for warming of the climate system is unequivocal."

 Ice cores drawn from Greenland, Antarctica, and tropical mountain glaciers show that Earth’s climate responds to changes in greenhouse gas levels.
 Ancient evidence can also be found in tree rings, ocean sediments, coral reefs, and layers of sedimentary rocks.
 This ancient, or paleoclimate, evidence reveals that current warming is occurring roughly 10 times faster than the average rate of warming after an ice age.
 Carbon dioxide from human activities is increasing about 250 times faster than it did from natural sources after the last Ice Age.3Evidence

 B.D.
 Santer et.al., “A search for human influences on the thermal structure of the atmosphere.”
 Nature 382 (04 July 1996): 39-46. https://doi.org/10.1038/382039a0.

 Gabriele C. Hegerl et al., “Detecting Greenhouse-Gas-Induced Climate Change with an Optimal Fingerprint Method.”
 Journal of Climate 9 (October 1996): 2281-2306. https://doi.org/10.1175/1520-0442(1996)009<2281:DGGICC>2.0.CO;2.